 Your benefits from a Swabian Instruments FLIM system

 You are ready for upcoming detector developments

-The flexible input stages of Swabian Instruments Time Tagger Series allow you to seamlessly interface all common FLIM detectors with your system, including photo-multiplier-tubes (PMT), single photon avalanche detectors (SPAD), and superconducting nanowire single photon detectors (SNSPD), while taking advantage of the highest rise time of your signals.
-The high time resolution ensure that you are ready for new low jitter detectors that will be available in the future.
+The flexible input stages of Swabian Instruments Time Tagger Series allow you to seamlessly interface all common FLIM detectors with your system, including photo-multiplier-tubes (PMT), single-photon avalanche detectors (SPAD), and superconducting nanowire single-photon detectors (SNSPD), while taking advantage of the highest rise time of your signals.
+The high time resolution ensures that you are ready for new low jitter detectors that will be available in the future.

 You are ready for multichannel FLIM and the implementation of your own novel imaging modes

 Benefit from the high data rate and high channel count of Swabian’s Time Tagger to implement high-performance Fluorescence Lifetime Imaging experiments with multi-chromatic detection channels or novel imaging modes such as STED, PALM, and STORM By adding your own trigger signals, you can quickly develop your own novel imaging modes.